 Graduating college can be the most exciting but equally terrifying time of your life.
-Getting your first piece of mail about your student loan debt is daunting and really just makes this time even more difficult.
+Getting your first piece of mail about your student loan debt is daunting and really makes this time of life a whole lot more difficult.
 It is possible to pay off these student loans without completely ruining your social life, I promise.

-You do not need to have your student loans until you die.
-They do not need to be passed down to your children.
-There is hope.
+You don’t need to have your student loans until you die.
+They do not need to be a burden forever.
+There is hope!
 Here are 11 tips that you can use to help you pay down your student loan debt, and to give yourself some piece of mind.

 Your student loan debt isn’t going to just up and walk away.
-Someone loaned you this money and they are going to want it back.
+Someone loaned you this money and they aren’t going to want it back.
 Ignoring the reality of your largest amount of debt isn’t going to get you any closer to where you want to be.
-Understand that this debt won’t be for the rest of your life, and the sooner it’s paid off, the sooner you can live your life.
+Understand that this debt won’t be for the rest of your life, and the sooner it’s paid off, the sooner you can live.

-I’ve honestly talked to people about their student loans and they say they don’t actually know the total amount.
+I’ve talked to quite a few people about their student loans and they usually say they don’t actually know the total amount.
 Wait, what?
 It’s so important to know the total number and how much you’ll need to pay monthly for each loan you have.
 You should also add any credit card debt that came from being in school (used for books/food) to your totals!

 I totally understand the desire to not know the total and just to know how much you have to pay, but that won’t make it feel as good when the number hits 0.